Connecting a Director and Studio for Remote VO Sessions

 Since audio quality is quite high on all of these options, it’s becoming more ubiquitous.
 Things sound clear when you are connected which lets a director respond more effectively to your performance.
 The downside is that you may have to explain to your client how to use these less well known methods.

-ipDTL* uses the 24 bit OPUS audio codec in the Chrome browser, it creates a clean connection with your director or studio.
-The interface is now nicely refined and it has some interesting features.
+ipDTL* uses the 24 bit OPUS audio codec in the Chrome browser to create a clean connection with your director or studio.
+The interface is now nicely refined and it contains some interesting features.
+However, as of 2025, it seems to have faded in popularity among voice actors.
+Though you may be asked to connect to an ipDTL session, I generally don’t encourage a paid account for home VO studios.

 If you are sent an ipDTL link, you can simply connect with that to another studio through your Chrome browser.
 You do not need a subscription to connect in that way.